gisma/uavRst/README.md

 Note: For running Fusion tools under Linux you first need to install wine.

 In addition you need to install the  ```link2GI``` package.
-Because the CRAN version is a bit outdated you should get the actual github hosted version of the [link2GI](https://github.com/gisma/link2GI/blob/master/README.md) package.
+In case of any problems drop an issue or try to use the actual github hosted version of the [link2GI](https://github.com/gisma/link2GI/blob/master/README.md) package.

 Nevertheless all mentioned software packages have to be installed correctly on your the OS.
 Most of it tested under Windows and Linux and should run....The most easiest way to obtain a fairly good runtime enviroment is to setup Linux as a dual boot system or in a VB.
 If interested in setting up a clean Xubuntu or Mint Linux and then  use the  [postinstall script](http://giswerk.org/doku.php?do=export_code&id=tutorials:softgis:xubuntu:xubuntugis&codeblock=0setup) for installing most of the stuff.
 For using some of the the Solo related functions you need to install the [dronekit](http://python.dronekit.io/develop/installation.html) python libs in addition.